News & Notes

 Certified?
 Click the Pig!
 EEC Marketplace open and generating savings for certified early educators.
 Click on the pig above!

-EEC Reduced Fee of $25 set through July 2015.
+EEC Reduced Fee of $25 set through Fall 2015.
 Fees apply to initial certification on the Early Care and Education Scale.
 Individuals working with or on behalf of children ages birth to five qualify for this fee.

 CEU Events Growing.
 Institute partners across the state are building CEU options for your use.
 Click on the Calendar of Training and CEU Events tabs above to access continuing education options.